wp-plugins/eme-sync-facebook-events/readme.txt

 Q: Why do I get a blank screen when running an update?

-A: Check your Facebook App ID, Facebook App Secret and Facebook UID.
+A: Check your Facebook App ID, Facebook App Secret and Facebook Page IDs.
 One of them is probably incorrect.

 == Upgrade Notice ==